The Unwanteds: Main antagonists

 Gondoleery - The new high priestess of Quill after Aaron was kidnapped by pirates from the Island of Shipwrecks in the fifth book.
 Aaron kills her with the deadly scatter clip that he is famous for.

 Queen Eagala - The queen of Warbler.
-Everyone thinks they killed her when she goes down in the volcano, but then shows up in Dragon Captives.
+Everyone thinks they killed her when she goes down into the volcano, but then shows up in Dragon Captives, now called the Revinir.